OUR TEAM

 VICTORIA LOOMIS

-Bird Hunting Ambassador/ Resident Chef
+Bird Hunting Committee/ Resident Chef

 Chef Victoria ‘Tori’ Loomis, a Louisiana native, found her passion for cooking as a small child at the heels of her father.
 As a young adult she continued to develop her appreciation for nature and created deep-seeded memories connecting the land or lake, directly to the table.
 She honors the effort it takes to bring a meal from harvest to the plate, and that respect is evident in every meal she prepares.
 She has a deep rooted appreciation for bringing people together, to gather, and to eat good food!